Entry requirements (Home)

 - Students can apply for the prestigious Susan Cotton Travel Awards and a range of other study bursaries available

-The programme is underpinned by the work of the Exhibition Research Centre.
+The programme is underpinned by the work of the Exhibition Research Lab.
 It draws upon the internationally distinguished expertise of staff and visiting staff engaged in theoretical and applied research in the field of exhibitions studies and curating, in collaboration with key cultural local and international institutions.

 Operating in close partnership with Tate Liverpool, Liverpool Biennial, FACT (Foundation for Creative Art and Technology) and RIBA North (Royal Institute of British Architects), we can offer our students opportunities to develop public presentations, curatorial projects, and exhibitions in real-life contexts.